 Free Sewing Patterns for Aprons

 Aprons are good projects for the beginning sewer.
+When I belonged to 4-H, this is one of the first projects we learned to make after the simple ones, like tea towels and bean bags.
 Here you'll find a long list of free sewing patterns for aprons from all over the web.
 I am amazed by how many free patterns that can be found.

 Just click on the titles and it will take you to the sites with the patterns and photos.

 Apron in an Hour - Even though you can whip this apron up quickly, it is still quite pretty.
 Photos are offered to help you through the project.
 It is offered by "Stop Staring and Start Sewing."